This post may contain affiliate links. Please see our privacy policy for details.

 TIPS AND TRICKS FOR SUCCESS

 Plan for 1 – 1.5 lb of turkey per person.
-So for about 12 guests, we recommend using a 15 lb bird.
+For about 12 guests, we recommend using a 15 lb bird.
 This will ensure you have enough leftovers and pan drippings for your gravy.

 Roast covered and uncovered.
 Your turkey will cook both uncovered (for crispy skin!) and covered with aluminum foil so that your turkey does not get too brown or dark.